bbrunel/ENSAI-2A-projet-info/README.md

 ###  Environment variables

-You are now going to define environment variables to declare the database (and webservice to which you are going to connect your python application ? )
+You are now going to define environment variables to declare the database

 At the root of the project :